fever-ch/http-ping/README.md

   http-ping [flags] target-URL

 Flags:
-  -a, --audible-bell            audible ; include a bell (ASCII 0x07) character in the output when any successful answer is received
+  -a, --audible-bell                  audible ; include a bell (ASCII 0x07) character in the outhroughput when any successful answer is received
       --auth-password string          authentication password
       --auth-username string          authentication username
       --conn-target string            force connection to be done with a specific IP:port (i.e. 127.0.0.1:8080) --cookie stringArray            add one or more cookies, in the form name=value -c, --count int                     define the number of request to be sent (default unlimited) --disable-compression           the client will not request the remote server to compress answers (hence it might actually do it)
       --disable-http2                 disable the HTTP/2 protocol
   -K, --disable-keepalive             disable keep-alive feature
-      --dns-cache               cache DNS requests
-  -D, --dns-full-resolution     enable full DNS resolution from the root servers -d, --dns-server string       specify an alternate DNS server for resolutions -x, --extra-parameter         extra changing parameter, add an extra changing parameter to the request to avoid being cached by reverse proxy
+      --dns-cache                     cache DNS requests -D, --dns-full-resolution           enable full DNS resolution from the root servers -d, --dns-server string             specify an alternate DNS server for resolutions -x, --extra-parameter               extra changing parameter, add an extra changing parameter to the request to avoid being cached by reverse proxy
   -F, --follow-redirects              follow HTTP redirects (codes 3xx) -H, --head                          perform HTTP HEAD requests instead of GETs
-      --header stringArray      add one or more header, in the form name=value -h, --help                    help for http-ping
-  -k, --insecure                allow insecure server connections when using SSL -i, --interval duration       define the wait time between each request (default 1s) -4, --ipv4                    force IPv4 resolution for dual-stacked sites -6, --ipv6                    force IPv6 resolution for dual-stacked sites
-      --keep-cookies            keep received cookies between requests
+      --header stringArray            add one or more header, in the form name=value -h, --help                          help for http-ping -k, --insecure                      allow insecure server connections when using SSL -i, --interval duration             define the wait time between each request (default 1s) -4, --ipv4                          force IPv4 resolution for dual-stacked sites -6, --ipv6                          force IPv6 resolution for dual-stacked sites --keep-cookies                  keep received cookies between requests
       --method string                 select a which HTTP method to be used (default "GET") --no-server-error               ignore server errors (5xx), do not handle them as "lost pings" --parameter stringArray         add one or more parameters to the query, in the form name:value -q, --quiet                         print less details
-      --referrer string         define the referrer
-      --user-agent string       define a custom user-agent (default "Http-Ping/(devel) (https://github.com/fever-ch/http-ping)")
+      --referrer string               define the referrer -t, --throughput                    log the number of requests done per second -T, --throughput-refresh duration   sampling time for measuring throughput (default 5s) --user-agent string             define a custom user-agent (default "Http-Ping/(devel) (https://github.com/fever-ch/http-ping)")
   -v, --verbose                       print more details
       --version                       version for http-ping -w, --wait duration                 define the time for a response before timing out (default 10s) --workers int                   define the number of workers to be used (default 1)
 ```
 Measure the latency with the Google Cloud Zurich region with 4 HTTP pings (`-c 4`):
 ```